stackbit-projects/cloud-advocate-a88ed/content/pages/about.md

 sections:
   - type: content_section
     content: >
-      We launched the cloudonaut blog in 2021.
-Since then, we have published 325
+      We launched the cloud advocate blog in 2021.
+Since then, we have published 325 articles: small tips and tricks, best practices, and service reviews.
-      articles: small tips and tricks, best practices, and service reviews.
       We enjoy writing about all things AWS a lot.

       Do you like our blog posts and podcast episodes?
 Have you learned